 All Kansas counseling licenses discussed on this page require a degree and most require a master’s degree.
-The only exception is the Licensed Addiction Counselor (LAC), which requires a bachelor’s degree to become licensed.
+The only exception is the Licensed Addiction Counselor (LAC), which requires a bachelor’s degree to earn licensure.

 3. Get licensed to practice counseling in Kansas.

 Getting the appropriate degree is only the first step to becoming a Kansas counselor.
 Most counseling types require a lengthy licensing process involving gaining supervised experience and taking required exams.
 The Behavioral Sciences Regulatory Board (BSRB) regulates the licensure of licensed professional counselors, marriage and family therapists, and substance abuse counselors in Kansas.
-School counselors must be licensed through the Kansas State Department of Education.
-Continue reading to learn more about each of these license types and the process to become each one.
+School counselors must be licensed through the Kansas State Department of Education (KSDE).
+Continue reading to learn more about each of these license types and the process for becoming each one.

-The Kansas Behavioral Sciences Regulatory Board (BSRB) licenses mental health counselors in the state, known as Licensed Professional Clinical Counselors (LPCCs).
-Kansas uses a tiered licensing structure, so aspiring LPCCs will either need to become licensed as Licensed Professional Counselors (LPCs) and work under supervision until they attain their LPCC, if they so choose.
-LPCCs in Kansas are permitted to practice independently to diagnose and treat mental disorders of their patients.
-For more about a career in professional counseling, read our mental health counselor career guide.
-To become an LPCC in Kansas, you will need to first complete an approved, 60-hour graduate program in counseling or a related field with specific coursework requirements that includes a supervised practicum/internship with a psychotherapy/assessment component.
-Then, you will complete the following steps.
+The Kansas Behavioral Sciences Regulatory Board (BSRB) licenses mental health counselors in the state, known as Licensed Clinical Professional Counselors (LCPCs).
+Kansas uses a tiered licensing structure, so aspiring LCPCs can become licensed as Licensed Professional Counselors (LPCs) and work under supervision until they attain their LCPC, if they so choose.
+LCPCs in Kansas are permitted to practice independently to diagnose and treat the mental disorders of their patients.
+For more information about a career in professional counseling, read our mental health counselor career guide.
+To become an LCPC in Kansas, you will need to first complete an approved, 60-hour master’s degree program in counseling or a related field with specific coursework requirements that includes a supervised practicum consisting of at least 280 hours of direct client contact.
+Then, you will complete the following steps:

 1. Submit an application to become a Licensed Professional Counselor (LPC).